robotsorcerer/robotsorcerer.github.io/index.md

 <!-- Side projects  -->
  <h2><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i> Side Projects</h2>
  <p>At leisure, I like to read: research papers, history books, and engineering texts inter alia.
-Highlighted below are some of my reading lists in the past, codes you might find useful and what-have-you.</p>
+Highlighted below are some of my reading lists in the past, or codes you might find useful.</p>

 +    <a href="https://github.com/lakehanne/awesome-neurocontrol">awesome neuro-control</a>: a curated list of papers that apply neural dynamics to control systems.
 + <a href="https://github.com/lakehanne/awesome-screw-theory"> awesome screw theory</a>: a curated list of papers that apply screw theory for soft and rigid robots control.
++ <a href="https://github.com/lakehanne/screws"> screw theory and elastic deformations: </a> screw theory applied to continuum syntheses. codes and  examples.
 + <a href="https://github.com/lakehanne/Savitzky-Golay">savgol</a>: a c++11 implementation of the Vandermonde matrix as well as Savityzky-Golay differentiation filter and smoothing coefficients.
 + <a href="https://github.com/lakehanne/gps">gps</a>: a re-implementation of Levine et al's guided policy search algorithm in ROS Indigo.
++ <a href="https://github.com/lakehanne/shells.git"> bash-scripts</a>: short & fun bash scripts.
 <!-- + <a href="{{ site.url }}/scholternships"> advice for fellowships, internships, conference grants applications</a> -->
 + <a href="{{ site.url }}/readlist18"> summer'18 reading list</a>:  Bellman and Optimal Control
 + <a href="{{ site.url }}/readlist"> summer'17 reading list</a>:  RAS Papers
-+ <a href="https://github.com/lakehanne/shells.git"> bash-scripts</a>: fun bash scripts.
 <!-- + <a href="https://github.com/lakehanne/conference-tracker"> control/robotics/ai conference tracker</a> -->
-+ <a href="https://github.com/lakehanne/screws"> screw theory, nonlinear/finite elastic deformation codes and continuum syntheses examples.
 <!-- + <a href="https://github.com/lakehanne/research-group-resources">research group resources</a>:  Borrowed from Jean Yang -->

 <h2><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i>Recent Blog Posts</h2>